 "Tell me," Dean growled again.
 "Tell me how you're mine."

-Sam's eyes threatened to roll as Dean reached around and slid his hand down the front of his jeans, gripping his cock hard, rubbing the pre-come spilling from the head in circles with his thumb.
+Sam's eyes threatened to roll again as Dean reached around and slid his hand down the front of his jeans, gripping his cock hard, rubbing the pre-come spilling from the head in circles with his thumb.
 Sam let out a throaty whine, trying not to jerk around and crush Dean's mouth to his.

 Dean was rolling his hips up into Sam's ass with some semblance of rhythm now, hand moving in perfect time with each little thrust.